jmoody/briar/README.md

 $ briar console venus
 $ briar console neptune

-# install the calabash server from a local repo and remove all stale simulator targets in one command
+# install the calabash server from a local repo
 $ briar install calabash-server

 # do a clean install of your .ipa on named device